PatrickARatcliff/super_snake/README.md

 ## Features

 This game features two sprites, a snake(pcc) and a mouse(npc).
 The game starts using a mouse-click.
 Take control of the snake using the arrow keys on your keyboard after the game starts.
 Direct the snake to the mouse to eat it ("num-num", splatter), after eating the mouse the snake will grow.
-If you naviagte the snake into the border or into its own tail the game is over and the sprites will be reset.
+If you navigate the snake into the border or into its own tail the game is over and the sprites will be reset.
 You can pause the game using the spacebar.

 ## Technology